Master's Profile: Jonathan Buie

 My masters project was part in my involvement with the Shell Ocean Discovery XPRIZE competition.
 The project began as part of the ECE 590.04 Team Design Challenge Course taught by Martin Brooke and Tyler Bletsch.
 The goal of this competition is to create a system to accurately map our oceans.
 My role was creating a portion of a synthetic aperture sonar diving pod.
 I created a system that combines sensors to record the precise location of the diving pods as they drift through the ocean.

 What advice would you give to someone considering applying to the Duke ECE master's degree program?

 The Duke experience is what you make it.
 The university has resources invested in just about any field of interest that a student might have.
 As a graduate student, you have more access to distinguished professors.
 If they are conducting research you are interested in, you can reach out and potentially join their group.
-Take advantage of resources outside of class, such as the DUHatch student start-up incubator or the Deep Sea Start-Up Challenge, to get your ideas out into the world.
+Take advantage of resources outside of class, such as a Duke ECE's DEEP SEA Startup Challenge, to get your ideas out into the world.